Skip to content

 Tax implications

-Any lost pension you buy will count towards the maximum pension you can build up in a year and over your lifetime.
-Most people do not exceed the limits, but if you do, you will need to pay a tax charge.
-See tax for more information about these limits.
+Any lost pension you buy will count towards the maximum pension you can build up in a year.
+Most people do not exceed this limit, but if you do, you will need to pay a tax charge.
+See tax for more information about the annual allowance.

 If you are paying by a lump sum directly to your local pension fund, you should be aware that there are potential tax implications if you use a tax-free lump sum from a pension scheme.
 This is known as recycling – you can find out more information on HMRC’s website.